UCL-ARC/Mutein/Documents/yamlmake.md

         wget $(cat {%url}) -O {%fastq}
 ```

-Here the `{*dataset}` placeholder in the *url* input key means "glob (i.e. search the filesystem for) this path using a * in place of `{*dataset}` and spawn a *separate job* for each path.
-The globbing is always done using the input key, since the output files do not exist before the action is run.
-Once the list of matching file paths has be created the value of the placeholder is extracted in a variable and substituted into all output path patterns to create the corresponding output paths for each input path.
+Here the `{*dataset}` placeholder in the *url* input field means "glob (i.e. search the filesystem for) this path using a * in place of `{*dataset}` and spawn a *separate job* for each path found".
+The globbing is always done using the input field(s), since the output files do not exist before the action is run.
+Once a list of matching file paths has be found the value of the `{*dataset}` placeholder is extracted and substituted into the output path patterns to create the corresponding output paths for each input path.

-Therefore if we start off with a set of subfolders under `metadata` named to match each of the datasets that require downloading the above action will run a separate shell command to download each url and save it in a matching folder under `data`.
+Therefore if we start off with a set of subfolders under `metadata` named to match each of the datasets which require downloading the above action will run a separate shell command to download each url and save it in a matching folder under `data`.
 Any required output folders are automatically created if missing.
 The action will fail if the specified matching output files do not get created.
 Time stamps are used to check that the output files are newer than the input files.

-Across the multiple jobs spawned by the action the value assigned to the `{*dataset}` placeholder is always the same across all keys within each job, therefore when each shell command runs it is guaranteed that the value will be the same across the `"metadata/{*dataset}/url.txt"` input file path, the `"data/{*dataset}/{*dataset}.fastq.gz"` output file path and the `{*dataset}` value itself.
+Across the multiple jobs spawned by the action the value assigned to the `{*dataset}` placeholder is always the same across all fields within each job, therefore when each shell command runs it is guaranteed that the value will be the same across the `"metadata/{*dataset}/url.txt"` input file path, the `"data/{*dataset}/{*dataset}.fastq.gz"` output file path and the `{*dataset}` value itself.
+If there had been multiple input file paths per job, all containing the same placeholder, then jobs would only be created where a match was found for all the input paths containing the same value of the placeholder.

 There is also an alternative form of globbing placeholder of the form `{+dataset}` which generates a list of items within a single job.
 This will be explained later.

-#### Spawning separate jobs from an existing list
+#### Spawning separate jobs for each item of an existing list

 Lists of strings can be defined anywhere in the configuration.
 Additionally each action can define any temporary local configuration it needs - this does not persist after the action has ended.
 Therefore a short list of files can be hard coded into the action itself: